Sterminator1211/Scratch-Extention-Files/README.md

 # Scratch-Extention-Files
-My Scratch Entention Files
-When loading the files in a Scratch Platform always unsandbox the files.
+1. When loading the files in a Scratch Platform always unsandbox the files.